 1.6.2.
 If a roller dynamometer is used for the test, the diameter of the roller should be at least 0.4 m.

 1.7.
-The vehicle is tested at a speed not exceeding 100 km/h.
-The speed is selected in agreement with the Technical Service responsible for carrying out the test based upon the vehicle characteristics and the suitability of the road under the conditions given (test track shape, other traffic on track, curves etc.).
+The vehicle is tested at a speed which may vary between 0 and 100 km/h..
+The test speed is selected in agreement with the Technical Service responsible for carrying out the test based upon the vehicle characteristics and the suitability of the road under the conditions given (test track shape, other traffic on track, curves etc.).

+1.7.1.
+At the discretion of the applicant for approval, test speeds higher than 100 km/h shall be accepted.

 1.8.
 The vehicle is driven until the odometer switches to the next integer.
 At this point, the instrumentation is set to 0 m.

-1.9. the vehicle is driven for a minimum of 10 kilometres or 7 miles as indicated on the odometer and the true value is read from the instrumentation at the point where the odometer switches to the corresponding integer.
+1.8.1.
+For vehicles of category L, record the odometer value and set the instrumentation to 0 m.
+This can be done in stationary position.1.9. the vehicle is driven for a minimum of 10 kilometres or 7 miles as indicated on the odometer and the true value is read from the instrumentation at the point where the odometer switches to the corresponding integer.

 2.0.
 Test results